Nova-Dvorak/BlueArchiver/README.md

 It was an amazing experience.
 But sometimes I think it should go quiet.
 The grey words were like naughty kids shouting at me, telling me how to code.

 Actually, it also helped me to find out that most of my words or codes have just little meaning.
 I might have to learn much more to become a smart person.

+## About the title

+I just want to play a joke on the game which I am crazy about right now, Blue Archive.
+Since both its simplified-Chinese community and its development team are under a tough situation, I feel a bit depressed...
+But it's still a lot of fun to enjoy the game, as well as the user-generated contents.

+By the way, Hayase Yuuka is such an excellent candidate for my mother.
+Although like the ".yuuka" files, she might be a little heavier than she looks like...